nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/custom-content-view-for-documentation-items.md

 1. Edit the query filter to add a parameter `ecm:parentId= ?`.
 You should get the filter below:

     ```
-    ecm:mixinType != 'HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState != 'deleted' AND ecm:parentId= ?
+    ecm:mixinType != 'HiddenInNavigation' AND ecm:isVersion = 0 AND ecm:currentLifeCycleState != 'deleted' AND ecm:parentId= ?
     ```

 2. In the Query parameter, click on **Add** and type the parameter below.
 It will define what to use as the value for `ecm:parentId= ?` defined above.